heiner/heiner.github.com/_drafts/random-samples.md

     return L[:k]
 ```

-The question is, of course, how to shuffle.
+The question then is how to shuffle.
 A moment's reflection shows
 that "go through all slots and swap with a random one" is promising:

 ```python